TrainWeb.org Facebook Page

 keystone Very possibly the last survivor of its kind in Maryland, this PRR-keystone-sporting Communications and Signals shed (right) stands in relative obscurity along the least-developed Penn Line mile between Baltimore and Washington.
 This PRR concrete design was popular during the 1908-1918 period after which the railroad shifted to steel sheds.
 The PRR used a three-window version of this shed as a Block Station.
 This one was made by Massey Concrete Products Corporation.

-As for CUT SEC, SEC refers to a Section of powered catenary, hence the insulated track joints in the foreground.
+As for CUT SEC, SEC refers to a section of track for cab signalling purposes, hence the insulated track joints in the foreground.
 CUT?
 Perhaps circuit?
 This is where the Severn (PRR section 22) and Bowie (PRR section 23) substation circuits meet.

 Link: PRR power overview from 1935 (PDF file)